Weiguo-Jiang/ArvoAI_Project/README.md

 - [Stack Overflow](https://stackoverflow.com/)

-There is extensive use of AI assistance in this project, including code generation with GitHub Copilot and language generation with ChatGPT.
+There is extensive use of AI assistance in this project, including code generation with GitHub Copilot and ChatGPT, documentation wording with ChatGPT.
 The project is a proof of concept and may require further development to be fully functional.

 ## Overview
 The **Autodeployment Chat System** automates the deployment of applications based on natural language input and a code repository.
 Designed for users with little to no DevOps experience, the system streamlines the provisioning and deployment process, requiring minimal intervention.